sad1kul/ngx-imageviewer/README.md

 ## Demo

-Access a demo [here](https://emazv72.github.io/ngx-imageviewer/) or download this project and execute: `yarn && yarn start` or `npm install && npm run start` to self server it.
+Clone this repository and run `npm install && npm start` to serve it locally.

 ## Icon Font